Running in the heat and humidity of the summer can be dangerous, but with these tips, you can train safely all summer long.

 1. Carry fluids

-I drink 16 oz of ice cold water with Nuun (for electrolytes) before I run and I carry water on my run, even for distances I normally wouldn’t.
+I drink 16 oz of ice water with Nuun (for electrolytes) before I run and I carry water on my run, even for distances I normally wouldn’t.
 In the cooler months, I rarely carry water with me on runs shorter than six miles.
 But in the heat, I always run with water or Nuun.
 Sports drinks are great options if you don’t have Nuun.
 Headache, nausea and lightheadedness can be common if you aren’t careful to hydrate and eat something.

 2. Be sure you are well fueled